Week 3 – Computer-Controlled Cutting

 The cutting force and speed were checked before the final cut to avoid tearing the vinyl or producing incomplete cuts.
 This step was especially important for small details and thin lines in the logos.

 After cutting, the excess vinyl was removed manually in a process called weeding.
-This step requires precision to avoid lifting small or detailed parts of the design.
+This step was necessary to separate the final logo from the surrounding vinyl sheet.
+I carefully removed the unused vinyl areas while keeping the small internal details attached to the backing paper.

 This assignment demonstrates the workflow from digital design to physical output using a vinyl cutter, highlighting precision, material handling, and finishing techniques.
 The process also showed how vinyl cutting can be used for branding, signage, personalization, and visual communication inside a FabLab environment.